This is the multi-page printable view of this section. Click here to print.

 You can also set custom SSH parameters for individual tasks, which will override the global settings.

-In every snapshot task, RsyncUI stores the next available snapshot number.
-The snapshot number is a sequential number incremented by one after each snapshot task execution.
-The rsync command automatically creates the next snapshot directory by number, and RsyncUI updates the stored snapshot number for the next run.
-The snapshot number is displayed as part of the log timestamp.
+In each snapshot task, RsyncUI stores the next snapshot number.
+The number increments by one after each run.
+Rsync automatically creates the next snapshot directory, and RsyncUI updates the stored number.
+The number is displayed as part of the log timestamp.

 If a file named “file.txt” is saved in the initial snapshot and remains unchanged or is deleted, the “file.txt” in the latest snapshot is a hardlink to the original file in the first snapshot.